fidelio33b/menba/README.md

 1. install your distribution's version of apache or nginx
 2. install the django framework (see [https://www.djangoproject.com/](https://www.djangoproject.com/)) with apache or nginx integration
-3. install celery distributed task queue (see [https://docs.celeryproject.org/en/stable/index.html](https://docs.celeryproject.org/en/stable/index.html))
+3. install celery distributed task queue (see [https://docs.celeryproject.org/en/stable/index.html](https://docs.celeryproject.org/en/stable/index.html)) and connect it to an existing amqp broker (or deploy your own)
 4. create a specific account
 5. download Menba source code and deploy it under this account in a specific location
 6. adapt menba/settings.py.sample, menba/wsgi.py.sample, common/config.py.sample and remove '.sample' extension

+### Long way

+See [INSTALL](./INSTALL) file for an "all in one" deployment.

 ## Security